cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 ### Structural Engineers

 Advice may be necessary on the structural integrity of the tower, and how the bells may affect the tower or vice versa.
+Some towers experience quite noticeable movement during ringing.
+This is unlikely to cause damage to the tower but it may result in difficulty in striking the bells well.
+Some pioneering work was done on this in the 1990s and, more recently, the topic has been revisited, taking advantage of developments in electronic technology.
+A summary of the current position was published in The Ringing World, Issue 5783, 25 February 2022, pp178-179.
+This is also available as this [downloadable PDF](/static/220201-Tower-movement-background-for-RW-Feb-2022-v4.pdf).

-There are very few structural engineers who have a full understanding of the implications of bells being rung full circle on a tower who could advise on bell projects.
+There are very few structural engineers who have a full understanding of the implications of bells being rung full circle on a tower and who could advise on bell projects.
 Some who are known to undertake contracts associated with bell work are included, without recommendation, in [Specialist Services](../115-specialists).

 ### Historical and Conservation